 Tania took matters into her own hands and called around to obstetricians until she found one who would prescribe her Clomid.
 She conceived her second child after about six rounds.
 But many women often have no other options.
 Their treatment may require the care of a fertility specialist and travelling to a clinic that doesn’t impose a BMI cutoff may be too costly or inconvenient.
 Sometimes, women may not even realize that there are clinics that don’t refuse care based on BMI, and so they take unhealthy measures to try to lose weight or give up on their dreams of having children.

-The Canadian Fertility and Andrology Society is preparing to release a clinical practice guideline on obesity and reproduction that does not endorse BMI cutoffs.
+A better way The Canadian Fertility and Andrology Society is preparing to release a clinical practice guideline on obesity and reproduction that does not endorse BMI cutoffs.
 The committee who wrote the guideline concluded that diet, exercise and even weight-loss medications typically don’t help patients reduce their weight (or keep it off) enough to meet BMI restrictions.
 Instead of a BMI cutoff, they recommend careful counselling of the risks and screening for metabolic abnormalities, such as uncontrolled diabetes and hypertension.
 Montreal fertility doctor Neal Mahutte, who chaired the committee, urges his colleagues to speak to women with “honesty, empathy and respect.”

 “We’re not saying that there are not risks associated with obesity,” he says.
 “But at the end of the day, we believe in informing the patient, encouraging them to lose weight, but also recognizing that they may not be able to do that and that they have a right to make an informed decision and balance the risks and benefits.”